Focus Area

 - Provides executive-level presence without requiring a full-time internal role

-Principal Cybersecurity Advisor
+Principle Cybersecurity Advisor

 A Principal Cybersecurity Advisor provides experienced guidance and independent perspective to help organizations understand, interpret, and act on cybersecurity risk.
 This role is designed for organizations that need direction and clarity, but are not structured for or do not require embedded executive leadership.